ariefeko/ai-article-grabber/README.md

 Daily AI article collector and research agent built with Python, LangChain, Qdrant, Tavily fallback, and FastAPI.

 The app collects up to 5 latest AI-related RSS articles, saves each article as Markdown, indexes Markdown into Qdrant, and answers questions from local RAG first.
-Tavily can be used as optional web fallback when local data is insufficient.
+Tavily is optional and only used when fallback is explicitly allowed and local article data is insufficient.

 ## Tech Stack

 - Python 3.11+
 - FastAPI and Uvicorn
 - feedparser, requests, BeautifulSoup, readability-lxml
-- LangChain, langchain-qdrant, langchain-ollama
+- LangChain, langchain-qdrant, langchain-ollama, langchain-openai
 - Qdrant
 - Tavily
 - python-json-logger